 In June 2016, we initiated a two-part Phase 2/3 adaptive design trial of I.V.
 CR845 in dialysis patients suffering from moderate-to-severe uremic pruritus, an intractable systemic itch condition in patients with chronic kidney disease.
 Part A of the trial, is a randomized, double-blind, placebo-controlled trial in 160 patients of three doses of I.V.
 CR845 (0.5ug/kg, 1.0 ug/kg and 1.5 ug/kg) administered three times per week after dialysis over an 8-week period.
 Part B will be a randomized double-blind placebo-controlled trial in up to 240 patients of one optimized dose of I.V.
 CR845 administered three times per week after dialysis over a 12-week treatment period.
 The primary endpoint will be reduction in worst itching scores from baseline values measured on a standard NRS alongside secondary quantitative quality of life endpoints.
+We expect to report top-line data from Part A of this trial in the first quarter of 2017.

-We will also initiate a pharmacokinetic safety trial of multiple doses of Oral CR845 in hemodialysis patients to define bioequivalent tablet strengths to inform our ability to develop an oral tablet formulation for moderate-to-severe uremic pruritus.
+We have also initiated a pharmacokinetic safety trial of multiple doses of Oral CR845 in hemodialysis patients to define bioequivalent tablet strengths to inform our ability to develop an oral tablet formulation for moderate-to-severe uremic pruritus.
+We expect to report top-line data from this trial in the first quarter of 2017.